What’s New in 11i TXK AutoConfig and Templates Rollup Patch S

 s_ccmmaxsyspathlen, is Windows-specific.
 It looks as though it is introduced to deal with some length limitations in Windows.

 I have another simple tip that can help you identify the new variables being brought in by the TXK rollup patches

 The details of all XML tags are in the XML file in

 APPL_TOP.
 To put that another way, all context variables in the

 $AD_TOP/admin/template/adctxinf.tmp.
 This file has a lot of good info on each context variable’s significance, such as whether it is editable or not.
 Here’s an example:

 <oa_doc oa_level="detail" oa_var="s_long_running_jvm" title="Long Running JVM" tooltip="Long Running JVM" description="Sets the parameter 'wrapper.bin.parameters=-DLONG_RUNNING_JVM' in jserv.properties.
 This JVM property indicates the lifespan of the JVM.
 Setting it to TRUE enables Distributed caching whereas setting it to FALSE disables distributed caching, which has implications on Oracle Applications E-Business Suite (That is, if an object is invalidated in a specific middle tier, the invalidation event is not propagated to all middle tiers).
 Please refer to Oracle MetaLink Document 275879.1 for more details on Java Cache Framework." editable="Yes"/>

 If you have any comments, either positive or negative, feel free to post them here.

-6 comments on “What’s New in 11i TXK AutoConfig and Templates Rollup Patch S”
+6 Responses to “What’s New in 11i TXK AutoConfig and Templates Rollup Patch S”